Found this useful?

 file1 to file2 if file2 is an existing dir, moves file1into dir file2

-output the last 10 lines of filetail -f
+-output the last 10 lines of filetail -f file

 contents of file as it grows, starting with the last 10 linesProcess Management